AarnoVeitola/myportfolio/README.md

 This repository contains the source code of my website hosted at *https://aarnoveitola.github.io/myportfolio*.

+You can find the source code for the latest deployment of this project in the branch *portfoliov2*.

-The website is a static website hosted using *GitHub Pages*.
-The site is hand built using *Bootstrap*, and in addition it uses an external CSS stylesheet *styles.css*.
-The site itself is written inside *index.html*.
+The website is a single-page application, hosted via *GitHub Pages*.
+The application is built using basic CSS, Bootstrap v4.0, as well as some custom JavaScript.